BackyardBrains/docs.backyardbrains.com/docs/Engineering/NeuroBit/Projects/EyePulse/index.md

 4. Three Electrodes

 ## Know where to place electrodes ##
-Once you are ready to place your electrodes, first, choose which side you want to place the electrodes at.
+Proper placement of the electrodes is crucial for accurate detection.
+Follow these steps to correctly position them:

-Place first electrode on outer canthus of whichever side you choose.
+1. First Electrode: Place the first electrode on the outer canthus (the outer corner) of the eye on your chosen side.

-Place second electode just below the eye.
-Also choose side of the eye you pick.
+2. Second Electrode: Position the second electrode just below the eye on the same side you selected.

-Place last electrode behind the ears where you can feel the bone.
-This also must be the same side of the eye you choose.
+3. Third Electrode (Ground): Place the last electrode behind the ear, on the bony area.
+This electrode serves as the "Ground" and is essential for reducing noise in the signal.

-We refer this as "Ground" electrodes which is important for noise reduction from signal.
+Make sure all electrodes are placed on the same side of the face for optimal performance.

 ## Connecting right cables to right place ##
-Take a look at the red colored aligator clips.
-If you see the black dot, place it on the electrodes located below the eye.

-Second red aligator clops (one with no black dot) will be placed on the electrode located outer cathus.
+Identifying and Placing the Red Alligator Clips
+- Red Clip with Black Dot:
+  Look for the red alligator clip with a black dot.
+  Attach this clip to the electrode placed below the eye.
+- Red Clip without Black Dot:
+  The second red alligator clip, which does not have a black dot, should be attached to the electrode on the outer canthus of the eye.
+  Placing the Black Alligator Clips

-The black colored aligator clips will be placed on the "Ground" electrodes.(located behind the ear)
+The black alligator clips are to be connected to the "Ground" electrode, which is located behind the ear.

-Don't see the black dot?
-  No worries!
-Just place your red clips randomly and black on the behind the ear.
-We will show how to check the correct placement later.
+Troubleshooting: Identifying the Clips Without a Black Dot If you don't see a black dot, don't worry.
+You can place the red clips randomly and the black clip behind the ear.
+We'll guide you on how to verify the correct placement later.

 Pro Tip:
-  If you don't see the black dot or you got confuse which one is which, you can always check with device that allows to to check the connectivity of electric flow.
-For example: Digital Multimeter(DMM).

-  Here are the instructions if you are interested:
+If you're unsure about the clips or can't find the black dot, use a device to check the electrical connectivity, such as a Digital Multimeter (DMM).
+Follow these steps to identify the clips:

+Using a Digital Multimeter (DMM):

-  1. Grab positive cable (usually a red colored) and clip the red aligator clip.
+Positive Cable: Attach the positive cable (usually red) to one of the red alligator clips.
-  2. Grab negative cable (usually a black colored) and slides over the audio jack port
+Negative Cable: Connect the negative cable (usually black) to the audio jack port on the device.

-  3. If you have done it correctly, you should be able to know which part of the audiojack port corresponds to the red aligator tip.
-(In case of DMM, you would hear the sound of beep)
+Checking Connectivity:
-  4. If the device signals you at the edge of audiojack, this will BE a black-dotted red aligator clip.
-(Also known as inverting input voltage) Therefore, it should be placed at bottom of the eye.
+Edge of Audio Jack: If the DMM beeps when the positive cable is connected to the edge of the audio jack, this is the black-dotted red alligator clip (inverting input voltage).
+Therefore, it should be placed below the eye.
-  5. If the device signals you at the middle of audiojack this will NOT BE a black-dotted red aligator clip.
-(Also known as non-inverting input voltage) Therefore, it should be placed at outer cathus of the eye.
+Middle of Audio Jack: If the DMM beeps when the positive cable is connected to the middle of the audio jack, this is the non-black-dotted red alligator clip (non-inverting input voltage).
+Therefore, it should be placed on the outer canthus of the eye.
+Using these methods will ensure that your alligator clips are correctly placed, leading to accurate eye blink detection.

 ## Prepare Preprocessing ##
-Take out your Micro:Bit, insert into Neruo:Bit, and connect Cable to the Neuro:Bit, now you are ready to do some code!

-For this project, step for preprocessing is going to be very crusial.
-Therefore, please follow the instruction carefully.
+1. Setup:

+Take out your Micro:Bit.
+Insert it into the Neuro:Bit.
+Connect the cable to the Neuro:Bit.

+2. Using the Online Python Editor:

-First, we will going to use an online Python editor provided by the Micro:Bit.
-You can access directly from [here](https://python.microbit.org/v/3).
+We will use the online Python editor provided by Micro:Bit.
+You can access it directly from [here](https://python.microbit.org/v/3).

+3. Install the Program:

+Ensure that the power of the Neuro:Bit is turned off.
+This is important to prevent potential issues.

+Download and flash the program to the Micro:Bit:
-Paste the following code to the editor.
+  Paste the code below to the editor
+  Connect your Micro:Bit to your computer via USB.
+  Click on the download
+  This should download the program to Micro:Bit.

 ```py title="EOG-Preprocessing"
 from microbit import *